FollyBeachBaptist/follybeachbaptist.org/_pages/outreach.md

 The boxes contain Toys, School supplies, and Hygiene items.
 Gifts for the boxes are collected March through October, and packed into the boxes at our annual **Christmas At The Beach** OCC Packing party.

-For additional information in contributing or volunteering,  please **contact Danielle Willis at 843-224-0873.**
+For additional information in contributing or volunteering,  please **contact Charlotte Culpepper at 843-908-5858 or Mary Hadley Knapp at 207-319-5597**
 Or Check here (https://www.samaritanspurse.org/operation-christmas-child/what-goes-in-my-shoebox-suggestions/) for suggested gifts and prohibited items.
 <hr>